aws/aws-nitro-enclaves-image-format/eif_build/README.md

         --private-key <private-key>
             Specify the path to the private-key

+        --kms-key-id <ID>
+            Specify ARN of a KMS key

+        --kms-key-region <REGION>
+            Region where the KMS key resides

         --ramdisk <FILE>
             Sets path to a ramdisk file representing a cpio.gz archive